danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 # Face recognition wrapper

-This library  uses a video stream (from a webcam or raspbery pi camera) to identify faces and match then against known persons and notify what has found using MQTT.
+This library uses a video stream (from a webcam or raspbery pi camera) to identify faces and match then against known persons and notify what has found over MQTT.

 * Features
 * Installing with docker-compose